What is Vitamin K Therapy?

 Cost of Vitamin K Therapy in Dogs

-Vitamin K Therapy will cost anywhere between $1,000 and $3,000.
+Rat poison treatment and Vitamin K Therapy will cost anywhere between $1,000 and $3,000.
 Depending on how many office visits your dog requires, the type of initial treatment, and how long your dog will need Vitamin K therapy, this cost could be higher.

 An office visit with your veterinarian should cost about $50.
 The cost of the Vitamin K shot and the vitamin K supplements for the weeks to follow will be about $150 to $300.
 The necessary blood work and follow-up exams will be $300 to $500 in total.